Last Updated: 4 months ago

 Recap of key points

-Where Costco stands out is really on price.
+Where Costco stands out is really in terms of price.
 You can always search for a professional at Costco within your city or neighbouring city who is knowledgeable and fits hearing aids well.

 For some, price isn’t an issue, and you want to have a relationship with your audiologists.
 You like your hearing care professional to be your personal assistant.
 For others, you just want to hear better; it doesn’t matter who serves you.
 Either way, it is not wrong but a personal preference.